-In April 2014, the FASB issued ASU 2014-08, "Presentation of Financial Statements (Topic 205) and Property, Plant and Equipment (Topic 360)."
+In April 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2014-08, "Presentation of Financial Statements (Topic 205) and Property, Plant and Equipment (Topic 360)."
 ASU 2014-08 amends the requirements for reporting discontinued operations and requires additional disclosures about discontinued operations.
 Under the new guidance, only disposals representing a strategic shift in operations or that have a major effect on the Company's operations and financial results should be presented as discontinued operations.
 This new accounting guidance is effective for annual periods beginning after December 15, 2014.
-The Company is currently evaluating the impact of adopting ASU 2014-08 on the Company's results of consolidated operations or consolidated financial condition.
+The adoption of this guidance is not expected to have a material impact on the Company's consolidated results of operations or financial condition.